travis-ci/docs-travis-ci-com/blog/_posts/2013-11-18-upcoming-build-environment-updates.md

 ### New Features

-- Java 8 is now available thanks to the early access releases of OpenJDK 8.
+- Java 8 is now available thanks to the early access releases of OracleJDK 8.
+Select `oraclejdk8` to start testing with it.

 ### Known Issues